Tushar164185/Design-of-Music-Player-System/README.md

-This a basic design design of a music player system.I used technologies like CSS,JAVASCRIPT,HTML.
+This a basic design design of a music player system.I used technologies like CSS,HTML.